 Links build a website’s authority.
-If you’ve ever used link analysis tools like Moz, Majestic, or AHRefs, you can observe metrics that showcase a website’s authority.
+If you’ve used link analysis tools like Moz, Majestic, or AHRefs, you can observe metrics showcasing a website’s authority.
 While each platform has its own metric (i.e., Domain Authority, Trust Flow, etc.) Google does not refer to any 3rd party metric.
 However, Google has its own private metrics that likely use similar calculation scores to determine a website’s authority.

 Links exist everywhere on the internet, including on your HVAC website.
-You will link out to external domains, and you will also interlink to internal pages on your website.
+You will link out to external domains and interlink to internal pages on your website.
 When users read through a page or article, they may need to refer to another page on the same website.
 Your job as the webmaster is to create seamless navigation that enhances user experience and validates your topical authority.

 Make no mistake, link-building campaigns exist for ranking purposes.
-Businesses would not focus their resources on link building without a significant end-goal like search rankings.
+Without a significant end goal like search rankings, businesses would not focus their resources on link building.
 While Google’s algorithm considers various other factors, inbound links remain one of the most pivotal ways to gauge a website’s relevance.
 Of course, white-hat link building requires an understanding of Google’s Quality Guidelines.

 While rankings are the top priority in a link-building campaign, referral traffic represents another important component.
 Links from major directory websites like Yelp, Angie’s List, and HomeAdvisor can lead users from that platform to your website.
-Just make sure you include your website URL in each of your directory listings.
+Make sure you include your website URL in each directory listing.
 Aside from directory traffic, HVAC companies can also gain traffic from links on popular blogs.